Skip to content

 About The 89 Percent Project: The People Behind the Numbers

-The 89 Percent Project is a year-long global journalistic effort to explore a pivotal but little-known fact about climate change: The overwhelming majority of the world’s people — between 80 and 89%, according to recent science — want governments to take stronger action.
+The 89 Percent Project is a global journalistic effort to explore a pivotal but little-known fact about climate change: The overwhelming majority of the world’s people — between 80 and 89%, according to recent science — want governments to take stronger action.
 But that fact is not reflected in our news coverage, which helps explain why the 89% don’t know that they are the global majority.
 The 89 Percent Project launched in April 2025 with a CCNow Joint Coverage Week focused on the people who comprise this silent climate majority.

 We welcome whatever approach to the story works for your newsroom.
-Click here for a FAQ about the next phase of the project, or reach out to us directly at editors@coveringclimatenow.org to talk more.
+Click here for a FAQ about the second phase of the project, or reach out to us directly at editors@coveringclimatenow.org to talk more.

 Stories